 Ralf Weisse, Hereon

 Costs: No fees.
 Refreshments during the breaks will be served free of charge.
-Travel, accommodation and meals are not included, however, very limited funds for travel support are available.
-Please indicate the need in your application and provide a motivation letter and CV.
+Travel, accommodation and meals are not included.

 Accommodation: Warnemünde is a very touristic spot with many available hotels and apartments.
 Alternatively you might also want to check accommodation in Rostock that can easily be reached by train within approx. 30 minutes.

 Please check the Announcement Flyer (see right column) for a list of recommended accomodation in Warnemünde and Rostock.